 In This Article

-How to Shop and Get the Best Rates
+How to Get the Best Rates on Car Insurance

 Getting the best deal on car insurance is about more than stopping into your local agent and asking.
 There are different types of auto insurance agents, and each kind of agent can offer you various things.